The Decline (band): Flash Gordon Ramsay Street (2019–2023)

 In August 2022, The Decline commenced the Flash Gordon Ramsay Street European tour which had been rescheduled in 2020, appearing at summer festivals and as an opening act for Lagwagon, Mad Caddies, Get Dead, Useless ID, Belvedere, Anti-Flag and The Flatliners.
 This tour included The Decline’s first performance in Scandinavia.
 During this tour, The Decline played a cover of "The Answer Is Still No" by No Use For A Name each night in honour of the 10th anniversary of Tony Sly's death.
 A studio recording of this cover was subsequently released on digital streaming services.

 On December 23, 2022, The Decline and fellow Pee Records band Nerdlinger both released a Christmas single with identical lyrics.
 Over the following weeks both bands posted on social media, claiming to be the original author of the lyrics and accusing the other of plagiarism.
 On January 7, 2023, The Decline posted a cameo video of Australian singer Shannon Noll who encouraged both bands to "shake hands and make up".
 On January 13, 2023, both The Decline and Nerdlinger posted a photo on Instagram of Pat Decline and Scott McNairn shaking hands and announced that they were "friends again".

 In March 2023, The Decline toured the Australian East Coast supporting A Wilhelm Scream and Knife Hands.

-Magical Misery Tour (2023 Onwards)
+Magical Misery Tour (2023–present)

 On July 28, 2023, The Decline announced their upcoming album "Magical Misery Tour" - an 18 song collection featuring all of the band’s non-album singles from 2015-2023.
 A new single entitled Hillsong of the Damned was also announced, featuring Jay Whalley from Frenzal Rhomb.

 Magical Misery Tour was released on Pee Records on August 25, and was distributed internationally by Bearded Punk Records, Disconnect Disconnect Records, and Thousand Islands Records.

-On November 10 a music video for The Most Expensive Chips I’ve Ever Had was released, composed of cameos by skate-punk bands around the world.
+On November 10 of the same year a music video for The Most Expensive Chips I’ve Ever Had was released, composed of cameos by skate-punk bands around the world.

 In May 2024, The Decline supported Canadian skate-punk band Belvedere (band) on their Australian tour.

+In February 2025, two of The Decline's songs featured in Invisible Boys - an Australian TV series on Stan (streaming service) based on the novel by Holden Sheppard.

+In February 2026, The Decline supported Authority Zero on their Australian tour.
+During this tour, Dal Failure from Frenzal Rhomb filled in on guitar and vocals.